dobladov/astro-blog/src/content/blog/choosing-a-game-engine/index.md

 Writing GDScript seems simple enough; it has basically the same syntax as Python, and it brings deep integration with the IDE.

 While Godot seems to be great for making games, the situation of making web games is problematic at the moment because it does not support macOS web export.
-This is a problem when I'm planning on mainly making web games, with the additional plus of being able to export to desktop.
+This is a problem when I'm planning on mainly making web games.

 - [All HTML5 exports crash on loading](https://github.com/godotengine/godot/issues/67949)
 - [HTML5 export for Godot 4.0 takes 1-2 minutes to load on macOS](https://github.com/godotengine/godot/issues/70691)